Skip to content

 The entire process does not require any manual collaboration between patients and providers.

-And furthermore, they complete their chunks of tasks with clear visibility and in a very collaborative manner.
+Furthermore, they complete their chunks of tasks with clear visibility and in a very collaborative manner.

 In case you are wondering, this can only be achieved through the right use of technology which we will soon reveal.